Chase Ultimate Rewards® is a transferable points rewards program that offers travel rewards, cash back rewards, and point transfers to partners.

 Redeeming Chase Ultimate Rewards®

 Chase Ultimate Rewards® can be redeemed for a variety of cash back and travel rewards.
 But not every reward option is a good value.
 Cash back redemptions, available on every card, represent a value floor on Ultimate Rewards® redemptions.
-Here’s our quick take on the available reward redemption options:
+Here’s our take on the available reward redemption options:

 The best value Ultimate Rewards® redemptions